zanderson3j/dark_arts/README.md

 ## Student: Zachary Anderson (andezach)

+### Week 2 (1/22/19)

+This week we again were treated to lectures from Christiaan Beek.
+He covered advanced forensic methods and tools in a short amount of time.
+He said he typically spends much longer on each the Order of Volatility evidence analysis covered when he trains law enforcement, and although we didn’t have that luxury, it was a very interesting topic.

+He recommended a book called Cuckoo’s Nest by Cliff Stoll for people who find this topic interesting.
+I think it might actually be Cuckoo’s Egg, but if I have time I hope to add it to my reading list.
+It is a true story about early forensic analysis of hackers.

+He started with discussing incident response.
+It is compared to a fire fighter arriving at a scene and assessing the situation and how best to proceed in terms of priority and safety.
+The team is generally experts thrown together ad hoc, but it would be better to have a dedicated trained team.
+Communication is very important.
+The process from lecture is shown below.

+[photo of IR?]

+The types of situations that require forensic analysis can be things like fraud and child exploitation, the latter of which is unfortunately what a lot of the work Mr. Beek had done in Holland was.
+It is later discussed how difficult this job can be when you need to recover images of terrible things like this.
+Luckily, they seem to have better methods for minimizing the amount and number of people that would have to look at that stuff.
+I found it very cool that they can use skin tone to determine the approximate age of someone in a picture in order to narrow down a search.
+I think I would be interested in building tools like that.

+He says forensic computing is about getting data out of a system and representing it in a way that you can replicate and understand what happened on the system.
+It involves getting evidence, investigating, and reporting the results.
+It is important that when working as a forensic investigator that your only goal is to prove what happened and not that someone is or isn’t guilty.
+This can affect the investigation in negative ways.
+There are live, post mortem, and network forensics.
+Live forensics is very important.
+You lose a lot of data by pulling the plug on a machine.
+When possible, doing live forensics can be vary useful, but if the situation is dangerous, then it is more important to pull the plug and go to a safe area.
+Post mortem is looking at data/memory after the plug has been pulled, and network is looking at network activity.
+Reporting the results is very difficult since the audience may not be aware of the technology involved.
+The report needs to be very tight because the investigator will get drilled by the judges.
+Mr. Beek has taught some classes to judges to help them know what to question and why to look for.

+Very important things for investigators to keep in mind are to:
+* Minimize data loss - You need to make tough choices on how to analyze the data without damaging it too much.
+* Record everything you do (especially the time of things)
+* Analyze ALL the data - usb, cell phones, gps in cars, etc. Sometimes you need to be creative with how to get data from a device.
+* Report findings

+There are many things that can be used as evidence as long as they can help prove or disprove a fact.
+Some examples are the operating system, peripherals, and the network.
+Mr. Beek recommends having a good knowledge of different operating systems for getting into forensics.
+He also recommends getting good at database forensics if you want a specialized field.
+There are very few skilled people that do this.
+It was interesting to hear that the investigators also do some interrogation of suspects and that they can be very useful.
+It is also important to note that you can’t use any passwords and accounts you find while investigating without permission.

+It makes most sense to look at evidence that can disappear fast first.
+The order data should probably be looked at based on how quickly is disappears is shown below.
+You should start in the middle and go out.

+[photo]

+Some challenges with evidence are the amount of data, time synching, skills (of investigators for different technologies), tools, and log format.
+Mr.Beek talked about the Siem tool which can normalize logs to make them easier to understand by one person.
+It is mentioned, and I really agree, that machine learning will help a lot in analyzing logs in the near future.

+Triage means that you can prove a conclusion in several different ways.
+For example, find proof of something in the registry, log files, memory, database, and so on.
+There can be a lot of data, and with hard drives getting so large and time frames for investigations still being short, this can be a very intense profession.
+Also, SSD hard drives sound very difficult to investigate since the rules of older hard drives don’t apply.

+You use a write blocker in order to read memory off of a hard disk so your computer wont send any damaging signal to the hard disk.
+This tool is much cheaper and easier to use than older techniques which required bringing lots of tools with them to an investigation.

+Locard’s Exchange Principle: when two objects are in contact with each other, it will leave evidence.
+For example, you leave DNA everywhere you touch.
+This applies to computers in that everything you do a computer you leave evidence, so you need to document everything you do so that there is a record of the evidence you are leaving behind while investigating.
+It is even more important because there isn’t way to reverse your actions.

+Mr.Beek stressed the Order of Volatility (RFC 3227) which is the order in which you gather evidence.
+This priority is based on how quickly the evidence could disappear or become corrupted.
+One interesting thing was that memory could be frozen in order to stay preserved.
+There is a huge amount of information that you can get from a memory dump (RAM).
+Mr. Beek views the memory dump as one of if not the most important piece to analyzing behavior.
+Volatility is a useful tool for analyzing memory dumps and you can use it with Yara which makes signatures for malicious behavior.
+There are many plugins that are small programs that can be run with Volatility.

+The windows registry has a lot of information such as data about the user and when usb sticks and other peripherals are connected.
+Reg-Ripper is a useful tool for analyzing the registry as well as Regedit.
+Autorun is a popular spot for malware since it can survive reboot that way.

+$MFT (Master File Table) shows times about operations on files so this is very useful for building a timeline.
+Volatility and Reg-Ripper also can help make timelines so these can be used for Triage of the timeline.

+Data carving is the term that means data recovery for files that were deleted.
+When you delete a file, the data representing it isn’t actually removed from memory, but the address of where that data is gets deleted.
+So, you can search for the pattern of certain types of files in order to recover them from memory.
+Mr. Beek talks about how one of his teams bought a bunch of old phones and found a ton of data on them which is really creepy.

+Works Cited: All Information Used in Preparing this Post came from the Oregon State Lectures from Christiaan Beek.

 ### Week 1 (1/15/19)

 The Lecturer this week was Christiaan Beek.
 He works for Intel/McAfee and has done lots of work for the government as well.
 He is very knowledgeable on the subject of malware and is very enjoyable to listen too as he shares anecdotes about some high profile cases of attacks as well as some I hadn’t heard of.